tom-howard/com2009/docs/labs/assignment1/part4.md

 1. As we learned earlier, a service file consists of two parts: `Request` and `Response`.
 Here we will provide our own definition for each one of these parts as follow:

     ```bash
-    float32 goal_x      <-- request parameter 1 of 2
+    string heading              #<-- request parameter 1 of 2
-    float32 goal_y      <-- request parameter 2 of 2
+    float32 time_forward        #<-- request parameter 2 of 2
     ---
-    bool success        <-- response
+    bool success                #<-- response 1
+    float32 distance            #<-- response 2
     ```
- The service takes in two user inputs `goal_x` and `goal_y` of type `float` for the `x` and `y` coordinates to where the robot needs to move.
+ The service takes in two user inputs a string type `heading ` for the direction a robot should move to and `time` of type `float` for the duration it should move in the specified heading.
 ***

 1. Open the VS Code, copy and paste the above lines and save the file.
-1. We need to add a few lines in the `CMakeList.txt` to convert the defined service into language-specific code (C++ and Python) and make it usable:
+1. Now we need to add a few lines in the `CMakeList.txt` to convert the defined service into language-specific code (C++ and Python) and make it usable.

     ```bash
     find_package(rosidl_default_generators REQUIRED)
     rosidl_generate_interfaces(${PROJECT_NAME}
-    "srv/MoveToPosition.srv"
+    "srv/TimedMovement.srv"
     )
     ```

 1. Now open the `Package.xml` file and add the following lines:

     ```bash
     <build_depend>rosidl_default_generators></build_depend>
     <exec_depend>rosidl_default_runtime></exec_depend>